anAcc22/SC1015_grp_proj/README.md

 ### [Clustering](https://github.com/anAcc22/SC1015_grp_proj/blob/main/clustering.ipynb)

-Using k-means clustering, we identified four clusters that represent different skill tiers.
+Using K-Means Clustering, we identified four clusters that represent different skill tiers.
 We then proceed to use classification techniques such as Logistic Regression, Support Vector Classifier, and Random Forest.
 The performance metric used was the macro-averaged F1 score.
 We conclude the notebook using